 The Daily Walk

-Everyday, stepping out of my house and crossing the road, I pass a coffee shop.
-It purports to sell Swedish delicacies, Swedish roasts and anything else the very American-Brooklyn clientele might want for a quick pick me up.
+Every day, stepping out of my house and crossing the road, I pass a coffee shop.
+It purports to sell Swedish delicacies, Swedish roasts, and anything else the very American-Brooklyn clientele might want for a quick pick-me-up.

 Caffeine and Sucrose peddlers.

-At the intersection, once I am confident I will not be run over crossing the road, I am racked by an everyday decision.
+At the intersection, once I am confident that I will not be run over crossing the road, I am racked by an everyday decision.

-This in short is what I am thinking when traversing the three or so meters of the cafe’s storefront.
+This, in short, is what I am thinking when traversing the three or so meters of the cafe’s storefront.

-Three Meters of Revolutionary Ideas, Romantic Musings and Scientific Pursuits
+Three Meters of Revolutionary Ideas, Romantic Musings, and, Scientific Pursuits

-Right across the street a few minutes of dodging aggressive moms with prams and mellow dog walkers is a second hand book shop.
+Right across the street, a few minutes of dodging aggressive moms with prams and mellow dog-walkers is a second-hand book shop.
 They sell books that cost the same as a coffee.
-Everytime I buy coffee, I could have picked up a book instead.
+Every time I buy coffee, I could have picked up a book instead.
 I might not be able to consume books at the pace at which I consume coffee, but then coffee never changed me as an individual or affected me profoundly.

-How can I debate the thrill of a predictable cup of coffee to the treasures of listening to master story tellers, thinkers and revolutionaries laying down their thoughts?
+How can I debate the thrill of a predictable cup of coffee to the treasures of listening to master storytellers, thinkers, and revolutionaries, laying down their thoughts?